shelbyspees/speesblog/_posts/2015-09-11-twenty-five.md

 And the relationship thing.
 Ugh.
 I'm entering my 'late' twenties.
 I wouldn't call them late, really.
 I feel like they came early. >.>

 Before this summer I had an excuse.
 I didn't want to get married until same-sex marriage was legal in all fifty states.
-Well I was living under a rock all through May and June so the supreme court decision totally snuck up on me.
+Well I was living under a rock all through May and June so the Supreme Court decision totally snuck up on me.

 Now I have no excuse.
 I can marry whomever I want whenever I want.
 That is, if there's anyone who'd want to marry me.

 I'm such a commitment-phobe.
 I can't imagine any of my friends getting married or having kids.
 Especially not me.
 Not like I'm my friend, but you know.